sanketdedhia7/Hackeneurs_UCC/README.md

 # CryptoFolio

-This web development project was built as a part of the courses, **Web Technologies** and **Structured and Object Oriented Analysis and Design**.
+This web development project was built as a part of the hackathon, *The Ultimate Crypto Challenge - unifynd**.

 ## Getting Started